bobanetwork/boba_legacy/boba_documentation/developer/verify-smart-contracts.md

 description: Learn how to verify smart contracts on Boba
 ---

-# Verifying contracts on Boba

 The Boba Explorer supports verifying smart contracts.
 The Mainnet Boba Explorer is [here](https://blockexplorer.boba.network) and the Rinkeby Testnet Explorer is [here](https://blockexplorer.rinkeby.boba.network).
 Take note that you can also verify contracts via [Sourcify](https://sourcify.dev).

 ## Steps